 The rest of the day is dedicated to Italian art of the 20th and 21st centuries, with visits to the National Museum of Modern Art and the revolutionary new museum, MAXXI.
 We first drive to the Palazzo delle Belle Arti (Palace of Fine Arts).
 We shall explore this, the largest collection of modern art in Italy.
 Among the Italian artists represented are Antonio Canova, Giacomo Balla, Umberto Boccioni, Alberto Burri, Giorgio de Chirico, Lucio Fontana, Amedeo Modigliani, Giacomo Manzù, Vittorio Matteo Corcos, and Giorgio Morandi.
 We shall pay special attention to the works of the Futurists (Balla, Boccioni and others) and the Surrealism of de Chirico; both influenced deeply the direction of international modernism.

 We shall break for lunch at the Caffè delle Arti near the Gallery, and then drive to MAXXI.
 ‘MAXXI’ stands for Museo nazionale delle arti del XXI secolo (National Museum of 21st-Century Arts).
 The revolutionary, award winning building was designed as a multidisciplinary space by the late Iraqi-British architect Zaha Hadid and built between 2000 and 2010.
 It is dedicated to experimentation and innovation in the arts and architecture.

 The building is composed of bending oblong tubes that overlap, intersect and tumble over each other.
 The MAXXI consists of two museums: ‘MAXXI art’ and ‘MAXXI architecture’.
 It also has an auditorium, a library and a media library specialising in art and architecture, and galleries for temporary exhibitions, performances and educational activities.
 The large public square in front of the museum hosts art works and live events.
-After exploring the Museum, we shall enjoy a performance at revolutionary architect Renzo Piano’s great auditorium, the nearby Parco della Musica.
+After exploring the Museum, we shall walk to the nearby Parco della Musica to take a tour of revolutionary architect Renzo Piano’s great auditorium and music complex.
 (Overnight Rome) BL

 Day 7: Sunday 3 November, Rome

 - Church of Santa Maria della Vittoria

 - Church of Santa Maria degli Angeli e dei Martiri

 - Museo Nazionale Palazzo Massimo